geneontology/go-annotation/specs/gpad-gpi-2-0.md

 - GPAD: Annotation Extensions in column 11 will use a Relation_ID, rather than a Relation_Symbol, in the Relational_Expression, e.g. RO:0002233(UniProtKB:Q00362)
 - GPAD and GPI: dates follow the ISO-8601 format, e.g. YYYY-MM-DD; time may be included as YYYY-MM-DDTHH:MM:SS
 - GPI: the entity type in column 5 is captured using an ID from the Sequence Ontology, Protein Ontology, or Gene Ontology.
-- GPI: the parent object id in column 7 refers to the gene-centric parent, e.g. the UniProtKB Gene-Centric Reference Proteome accession or a Model Organism Database gene identifier
+- GPI: the canonical object ID in column 8 refers to the gene-centric parent, e.g. the UniProtKB Gene-Centric Reference Proteome accession, Model Organism Database gene identifier, RNA Central ID or Complex Portal ID.
 - Characters allowed in all fields have been explicitly specified
 - Extensions in file names are: *.gpad and *.gpi